While it's been illegal to own or trade orangutans in Indonesia and Malaysia for decades, the orangutan trade continues to flourish.

 Orangutans are also often poached from the wild to form collections for zoos and wildlife parks throughout the country.
 The origins of the orangutans and other primates kept in these zoos are often uncertain, and records are not always kept, but it is likely few are captive-born.
 Conditions at these zoos are usually appalling, and have a high mortality rate.
 Of the six orangutans present at the Medan Zoo in Sumatra in 2006, only two were still there in 2008 (Nijman, 2009).

 The international trade in orangutans is strictly prohibited, but despite its illegality, research into the illegal wildlife trade in Kalimantan and Sumatra has shown that orangutans are still being smuggled out of Indonesia into neighboring southeast Asian countries (Nijman, 2005; CITES/GRAS, 2006).
 Performing orangutans have always been extremely popular in South East Asia, and the similarities between infant orangutans and human babies have always made them popular household pets (Foead et. al., 2005).
-In the 1980s and 1990s, the illegal trade was focused mainly in the affluent country of Taiwan, where demand for orangutan pets was high, and to where an estimated 1,000 orangutans were illegally imported between 1985 and 1990 (WWF).
-In recent years, the large numbers of orangutans in Thailand and Cambodia has brought renewed attention to the wildlife trade, and their use in highly publicized kickboxing shows, aimed at domestic and international, usually western, tourists, has been the focus of intensive lobbying by NGOs.
+In the 1980s and 1990s, the illegal trade was focused mainly in the affluent country of Taiwan, where demand for orangutan pets was high, and where an estimated 1,000 orangutans were illegally imported between 1985 and 1990 (WWF).
+In recent years, the large numbers of orangutans in Thailand and Cambodia have brought renewed attention to the wildlife trade, and their use in highly publicized kickboxing shows, aimed at domestic and international, usually Western tourists, has been the focus of intensive lobbying by NGOs.

 In 2004, 114 orangutans were seized from the Safari World theme park in Bangkok, where they were forced to dress up and engage in Thai-boxing, and in 2006, 54 of these orangutans were returned to Indonesia.
 Unfortunately, the other 60 were believed to have died (Profauna, 2006).
 Despite the safari park being ordered to close, media reports surfaced in 2010 showing the park open and once again advertising orangutan boxing shows (The Daily Mail, 2010).
 Orangutans are kept in similar parks in other areas of Thailand and Cambodia (Davies, 2005), with further groups of illegally imported orangutans known to exist in peninsular Malaysia, Saudi Arabia and Vietnam (CITES/GRASP, 2006).
 Like the domestic trade, these orangutans are poached from the rainforests, and transported to coastal towns, where they are often sold to crews of foreign-owned ships, and, through a system of corruption, bribes, and collusion, clear customs easily.
 Intelligence related to the illegal importation of one large shipment of orangutans from Kalimantan to Cambodia showed that a Thai fishing vessel had been involved, and cargo ships are known to transport orangutans from the coastal city of Pontianak in west Kalimantan to Singapore (CITES/GRASP, 2006; Nijman, 2005).